Thomas Saf-T-Liner C2: Body

 Along with the optimization of aerodynamics, the body of the Thomas C2 also optimized driver visibility.
 Following the redesign of the windshield, the entry door was repositioned, creating a large window between the entry door and windshield to view sightlines in the loading zone (a feature adopted from the Thomas Vista and nearly all small school buses); a smaller quarter window was located forward of the driver's sliding window.
 In comparison to other Thomas buses, the C2 has enlarged passenger windows and larger emergency exits.

 While initially equipped with an air-operated entry door, in 2012, an electric-operated entry door became offered as an option.
 Since 2016, a manually operated passenger entry door was added as an option.

+At the end of 2023, Thomas debuted the Saf-T-Liner C2 Evolved for 2025 production, marking the first major update to the C2 in over 15 years.
+While the underlying body structure saw few changes, the C2 Evolved followed suit with the updates of the Freightliner M2 Plus.
+Along with a digital dashboard and a stalk-operated transmission shifter, the update saw a modernization of the electrical system (allowing for better integration of future technology).
+Externally, the C2 Evolved adopted the slatted grille style of the M2 Plus (in line with the larger Freightliner Cascadia).